• Skip to primary navigation

 Banana Bread Chocolate Chip Cookies

 If banana bread and a chocolate chip cookie had a sweet little love child, this would be the result.
-These Banana Bread Chocolate Chip Cookies are soft and chewy and loaded with gooey chocolate, ripe banana flavor, and just the right touch of sweetness.
-They’re made in one bowl, no mixer, no chilling, no dairy, and they’re ready in about 30 minutes.
+These Banana Bread Chocolate Chip Cookies are made in one bowl, no mixer, no chilling, no dairy, no eggs, and they're ready in about 30 minutes.

-This recipe was inspired by my fluffy, moist, and easy-to-make Vegan Banana Bread With Walnuts.
+This recipe was inspired by my fluffy, moist, and eggless Vegan Banana Bread With Walnuts.

 And just like banana bread, these banana bread cookies are a hit year-round, and really shine when you've got a few too-ripe bananas staring you down from the counter.
 They're great whenever you want the comfort of banana bread without committing to a loaf.

-And if you’re making these for a gathering and want more cookie recipes, try Vegan Coffee Cake Cookies, Vegan Chocolate Chip Skillet Cookie, or Vegan DoubleTree Chocolate Chip Cookie Recipe.
+And if you're making these for a gathering and want more cookie recipes, try Vegan Coffee Cake Cookies, Vegan Chocolate Chip Skillet Cookie, or a classic that no one will know is vegan - Vegan Chocolate Chip Cookies.

 Jump to: